-Parents need to know that the evocative music, authentic setting, and solid acting enhance this original, thought-provoking story about slavery.
+Parents need to know that Brother Future is an original, thought-provoking story about slavery that is enhanced by the evocative music, authentic setting, and solid acting .
 Part of the impressive WonderWorks series, Brother Future brings the harsh truths of slavery to life.
 The teenager T.J. learns to appreciate his freedom.
 In spite of the "No sex-drugs-violence" emblem on the WonderWorks packaging, this drama includes two slave whippings, along with brief glimpses of blood.
 But these scenes are integral to the story and handled with sensitivity.
 Families should be prepared to deal with children's feelings about seeing such violence.
 This film is too sophisticated for all but the oldest grade-school kids, but it's likely to strike a chord with older kids and preteens.
 This is thoughtful material for adults and youngsters to share.

 What's the story?

 Mysteriously plucked from his budding career as a rip-off artist in modern Detroit, T.J. wakes up in the hands of South Carolina patrollers in 1822 at the start of BROTHER FUTURE.
 Put up on the auction block in his Nikes, he quickly comes face to face with life in the cotton fields.
 As he makes friends among the slaves on Master Cooper's plantation, T.J. struggles to subdue his insolence, and learns how few rights he has.
 A clairvoyant house servant tells T.J. he will eventually return to his own time, but only if he can truly offer help to another.
 Drawn into a secret slave revolt, the growing love between his friends Josiah and Caroline, and Josiah's desperation to read and write, T.J. learns that the freedom and education he has ignored in Detroit were won by the heartache and sacrifice of his forebears.